Epic Edinburgh: 16 Can’t-Miss Things to Do in Scotland’s Sensational Capital City

 Okay, that’s just about enough of ghosts, goblins, and graveyards (*dusts off cobwebs*), let’s move on to my favorite subject, the best places to eat and drink in Edinburgh!

-13. The Scotch Whiskey Experience
+13. The Scotch Whisky Experience

 No visit to Scotland is complete without a taste of the famous national drink.
 And there’s no better way to educate yourself about the joys of Scotch whisky than with a visit to The Scotch Whisky Experience.